commandexecute a simple command |

 the name of a function the results are the same as omitting

-.
+command.
 If, however, command-name is a special

-built-in utility (see sh
+built-in utility (see sh), some unique

 properties of special built-ins do not apply:

-searches for command-name using the default system
+-psearches for command-name using the default system

-writes a string indicating how the shell interprets command-name.
+-Vwrites a string indicating how the shell interprets command-name.

 If command-name is a utility, regular built-in utility or an